Why join ALCTS?

 - Retired: $35

 - Organizational: $75

-Learn more about membership types in these online documents or contact ALA Customer and Member Services at 1-800-545-2433 (press 5).
-The professional CAMS staff will answer your questions and help you select the right membership type.
+Learn more about membership in these online documents, or contact ALA Member and Customer Services at 1-800-545-2433 (press 5).
+The professional MACS staff will answer your questions and help you select the right membership type.

 Not sure if ALCTS is right for you?

 Each of our members has had to make the decision to join--just like you're doing now.
 Several ALCTS members have taken the time to share what their membership has meant to them both professionally and personally.
 Read about their ALCTS Experiences. | more.